Nisqually Fish Programs

-In addition, Tacoma Power fully funds the operation of the Nisqually Tribe's Clear Creek Hatchery.
-This hatchery produces approximately four million Chinook smolts and one million coho smolts each year.
+In addition, we fully fund the Nisqually Indian Tribe’s Clear Creek Hatchery, which produces about four million Chinook smolts and one million coho smolts each year.
 As a result, about 12,000 adult Chinook and up to 4,000 adult coho return to the hatchery annually.